-- The auditor must audit the annual financial statements.
-The auditor's report must: - include a statement confirming that the audit was conducted in accordance with the International Standards on Auditing or relevant national auditing standards or practices where these comply with, as a minimum, the requirements of the International Standards on Auditing; and - b) be submitted to the licensor together with the annual financial statements to form a basis for his licensing decision. - 2.
+- 1. The auditor must audit the annual financial statements.
+The auditor's report must: - a) include a statement confirming that the audit was conducted in accordance with the International Standards on Auditing or relevant national auditing standards or practices where these comply with, as a minimum, the requirements of the International Standards on Auditing; and - b) be submitted to the licensor together with the annual financial statements to form a basis for the licensing decision. - 2.
 The auditor must, as a minimum, review the interim financial statements.
-The auditor's report must: - a) include a statement confirming that the review was conducted in accordance with either the International Standard on Review Engagements (ISRE) 2410, 'Review of Interim Financial Information Performed by the Independent Auditor of the Entity', or relevant national standards or practices for such reviews where these comply with, as a minimum, the requirements of ISRE 2410; and - b) be submitted to the licensor together with the interim financial statements to form a basis for his licensing decision.
+The auditor's report must: - a) include a statement confirming that the review was conducted in accordance with either the International Standard on Review Engagements (ISRE) 2410, 'Review of Interim Financial Information Performed by the Independent Auditor of the Entity', or relevant national standards or practices for such reviews where these comply with, as a minimum, the requirements of ISRE 2410; and - b) be submitted to the licensor together with the interim financial statements to form a basis for the licensing decision.

-- 3. The auditor must assess supplementary information, if any.
-This assessment must: - a) include a statement confirming that the assessment was conducted by way of agreed-upon procedures according to the International Standard on Related Services (ISRS) 4400 or relevant national standards or practices where these comply with, as a minimum, the requirements of ISRS 4400; and - b) be submitted to the licensor together with the supplementary information to form a basis for his licensing decision. - 4.
+3. The auditor must assess supplementary informatio and/or restated financial statements, if any.

+This assessment must:

+- a) describe the procedures prescribed by the licensor and the findings in respect of each; - b) include a statement confirming that the assessment was conducted by way of agreed-upon procedures according to the ISRS 4400 or relevant national standards or practices where these comply with, as a minimum, the requirements of ISRS 4400; and - c) be submitted to the licensor together with the supplementary information to form a basis for the licensing decision.

 Financial information other than the financial statements may be assessed by an auditor.
-In this case, the auditor's report of factual findings must: - include a statement confirming that the assessment was conducted by way of agreed-upon procedures according to the International Standard on Related Services (ISRS) 4400 or relevant national standards or practices where these comply with, as a minimum, the requirements of ISRS 4400; and - b) be submitted to the licensor together with the relevant documentation to form a basis for his licensing decision.
+In this case, the auditor's report of factual findings must:

+- a) include a statement confirming that the assessment was conducted by way of agreed-upon procedures according to the International Standard on Related Services (ISRS) 4400 or relevant national standards or practices where these comply with, as a minimum, the requirements of ISRS 4400; and - b) be submitted to the licensor together with the relevant documentation to form a basis for the licensing decision.